Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Related Work

 \subsection{Attention Mechanisms}

-Attention mechanisms were first introduced by \citet{bahdanau2014neural} for the task of machine translation.
-Nowadays, these mechanisms contribute to the improvement of prediction performance of various tasks in the NLP field, such as sentence-level classification~\cite{lin2017structured}, sentiment analysis~\cite{wang2016attention}, QA task~\cite{he2016character}, and NLI task~\cite{parikh2016decomposable}.
-There are several types of attention mechanisms; for instance, additive~\cite{bahdanau2014neural} and scaled dot-product~\cite{vaswani2017attention} functions are commonly used as similarity functions.
+Attention mechanisms for machine translation were first introduced by \citet{bahdanau2014neural}.
+These mechanisms contribute to improving the prediction performance of various NLP tasks, such as sentence-level classification~\cite{lin2017structured}, sentiment analysis~\cite{wang2016attention, dai2022sentatn}, QA~\cite{he2016character}, and NLI ~\cite{parikh2016decomposable}.
+The recently proposed sentence-level attention transfer network (SentATN)~\cite{dai2022sentatn} aims to solve the cross-domain sentence classification task with the advantages of the attention mechanism and sentence-level AT.

-Attention weights are often claimed to offer insights into the inner workings of DNNs~\cite{li2016understanding}.
-However, it has been reported that learned attention weights are often uncorrelated with the word importance calculated through the gradient-based method~\cite{simonyan2013deep}, and perturbations to the attention mechanisms may interfere with interpretation~\cite{jain2019attentio, pruthi2019learning}.
-Recent research by \citet{kitada2020attention} aimed to solve these issues through AT for attention mechanisms.
-They found that their technique (1) improves performance, (2) demonstrates a stronger correlation with word importance, and (3) is much less independent concerning perturbation size.
-We expect their benefits to be further enhanced by our VAT for attention mechanisms to take advantage of semi-supervised learning.
+Attention weights are claimed to offer insights into the inner workings of DNNs~\cite{li2016understanding}.
+However, learned attention weights are often uncorrelated with word importance, which is calculated using the gradient-based method~\cite{simonyan2013deep}, and perturbations to the attention mechanisms may interfere with the interpretation~\cite{jain2019attention, pruthi2019learning}.
+Our recently proposed AT for attention mechanisms~\cite{kitada2021attention}, is a novel and practical training technique for solving these issues.
+We have demonstrated that this technique (1) improves the performance, (2) exhibits a stronger correlation with gradient-based word importance, and (3) is substantially less dependent on the scale of perturbation.